 Ages 14+ may use all wellness equipment without adult supervision.

-Ages 12+ may use Nautilus and cardio machines without supervision after completion of an orientation.
+Ages 12+ may use Nautilus, Cardio Machines and Free Weight room without supervision after completion of a Teen Orientation.

 Ages 12+ may use the swimming pools without adult supervision.